RileyS55/ENGL105-Unit-3/README.md

 This repository has the potential to explore public health data across different counties.
 It can assist the comparative analysis of health care outcomes, costs, and access.

 ### Data Visualization
-Included below, is a graph comparing health care variables by states in the South.
+The graph included below, comparing healthcare variables by states in the South, demonstrates the repository's potential.

 ![I5f2w-variables-across-the-south-by-state (1)](https://user-images.githubusercontent.com/116900517/202931977-4df21ac6-696c-4238-a756-15550d793d66.png)